Cooper Hefner: Personal life

-In 2015, Hefner became engaged to British actress Scarlett Byrne.
+In 2015, Hefner became engaged to British actress Scarlett Byrne, best known for her role as student Pansy Parkinson in the Harry Potter series.
 On November 4, 2019, Hefner and Byrne announced that they had married.
 On August 24, 2020, Byrne gave birth to their first daughter.
 On March 26, 2022, she gave birth to twin daughters.

-Hefner is a teacher at Chapman University, where he also serves on the board of governors.
+Hefner teaches at Chapman University, where he also serves on the board of governors.

 Hefner considered running for Congress in California's 37th congressional district in 2016.
-In July 2020, Hefner announced his campaign as a Democrat for the California Senate in 2022, in the state's 30th District, but suspended it four months later.
+In July 2020, He announced his campaign as a Democrat for the California Senate in 2022, in the state's 30th District, but suspended his campaign four months later.